 having left Sydney the previous Thursday 28 August.

 On board was Mr E W Alison jr. (New Zealand Herald, 3 September 1919 p.5).

 Had he just taken his sister to Sydney to catch the ship to London?

 Auckland star 18th March 1921, Mr. and Mrs. E. W. Alison left by the Maheno for Sydney en route for England, where they propose staying for some months.
-It may only have been with pressure from her parents after their arrival in UK that Captain Collyer was named as father and the child registered 3rdqt1921 in Bristol.
+It may only have been with pressure from her parents after their arrival in UK that Captain Collyer was named as father and the child finally registered on 6th July 1921 in Bristol.

-It was arranged that Captain Collyer's married sister Marion should adopt the child however as an artist she lead a somewhat bohemian life and it seeems her husband's lover, who was much younger, took on much of the task of raising Averil.
+It was arranged that Captain Collyer's elder sister Marion should adopt the child however as an artist she lead a somewhat bohemian life and it seeems her husband's lover Sylvia , who was much younger, took on much of the task of raising Averil.